 We deliberately chose a name that would remind us of both our origins and aspirations as architects.
 ‘Matter’—from Latin materia, 'material'—in its current usage suggesting something beyond just physical stuff.
 A reference to the Matterhorn (a nod to Alfred’s Swiss roots), and Herbert Matter (an exemplary information designer).
 ‘Practice’—from Greek praktikos, ‘concerned with action’—an arguably less self-conscious association with necessary professional service.
 Practicing also means applying ourselves.

-With our clients and collaborators we carefully examine projects parameters—to produce spatial design solutions that are materially rich, unique, and practical.
+With our clients and collaborators we examine and explore project parameters—to produce spatial design solutions that are materially rich, unique, and practical.

 Co-directed by Sandra Wheeler and Alfred Zollinger, MATTER’s work encompasses architecture, exhibition design, installations, furnishings, and proposals for civic engagement within the public environment.

 MATTER has received top honors for exhibition design from the Society of Environmental Graphic Designers, was a finalist of the PS1/MoMa Young Architects Program, and was awarded an Independent Research Project Grant from the New York State Council of the Arts.
 They are winners of the competitions Gimme Shelter: Urban Shade Structures for the City of Phoenix, Sukkah City, Times Square Alliance Public Art Program, and AIA New Practices New York.
 MATTER’s work has been featured in FRAME, Interior Design, Architectural Record, the New York Times, and the publications Transmaterial 3 and New Exhibition Design 02.

 Prior to co-founding MATTER, Sandra Wheeler gained experience designing and building projects—ranging from indie theater sets to corporate campus buildings—for noted architecture and interdisciplinary design offices in United States and Canada, where she grew up.